 Some simple things that might help include using pure coconut oil to massage into your scalp.
 You might also try using it too cook with as it will supply a range of healthy fats that can help combat dry skin from the inside out.

-Taking an essential oil supplement such as Neal’s Yard Remedies Organic Beauty Oil – a rich blend of organic golden flax seed, hemp seed, avocado, evening primrose and pumpkin seed oils – can also help in this regard.
+Adding healthy oils to your diet, or as supplements – such as golden flax seed, hemp seed, avocado, evening primrose and pumpkin seed oils – can also help in this regard.

 If you like you can try adding rosemary essential oil to either the coconut oil or jojoba before applying to the scalp.
 Try 1 or 2 drops of essential oil per tablespoon.